Bg-img

 Corporate Fraud:

 Corporate fraud that happens on a large scale in government or corporate institutions may incur financial losses to the investors.
 It may also damage the U.S. economy.
-Therefore, these frauds involve partners who investigate, including the FBI, the Commodity Futures Trading Commission (CFTC), the U.S. Securities and Exchange Commission (SEC), and the Federal Energy Regulatory Commission.
+Therefore, these frauds involve partners who investigate the FBI, the Commodity Futures Trading Commission (CFTC), the U.S. Securities and Exchange Commission (SEC), and the Federal Energy Regulatory Commission.

 Money Laundering